rjpcasalino/blog_bt/pages/posts/2020-05-10-COBOL:_A_Brief_Introduction.md

 ```
 Run it and see that the PresidentReport file should be populated with some useful information.
 Make sure the file exists before running the program.

 In the next post we'll go over COBOL arrays which are known as tables.
-We'll also play around with some interactivity and jump into network programming using COBOL.
+We'll also play around with some interactivity and jump into network programming.
 <hr>
 <sup id="sup1">[1]</sup>http://3480-3590-data-conversion.com/article-reading-cobol-layouts-1.html

 <sup id="sup2">[2]</sup>https://www.ibm.com/support/knowledgecenter/SS6SG3_4.2.0/com.ibm.entcobol.doc_4.2/PGandLR/ref/rlpsopen.htm